John Stockton: Personal life

 Hust Stockton, Stockton's grandfather (born John Houston Stockton) played professional football for the Frankford Yellow Jackets in the nascent National Football League in the 1920s; Stockton was a member of the Yellow Jackets' 1926 NFL Championship team.

 Stockton and his wife, the former Nada Stepovich (the daughter of Matilda Stepovich and Mike Stepovich, the last territorial governor of Alaska) reside in Spokane.
 They have two daughters (Lindsay and Laura) and four sons (Houston, Michael, David, and Samuel).
-Stockton and his family are Roman Catholics.
+Stockton and his family are Catholics.

-Houston Stockton played college football as a defensive back for the University of Montana Grizzlies.
+Houston Stockton played college football as a defensive back for the Montana Grizzlies.
 In 2011, Michael Stockton, who played basketball at Salt Lake City's Westminster College, signed with BG Karlsruhe in Germany's second basketball division.
 In 2017, Michael signed with BG Göttingen in Germany's first basketball division, the Basketball Bundesliga.
 David Stockton completed his college basketball career at Gonzaga in 2014 and, after playing for the Reno Bighorns in the NBA's Development League, played for the NBA's Sacramento Kings and Utah Jazz.
 Daughter Lindsay Stockton played basketball for Montana State University and daughter Laura Stockton played basketball at Gonzaga.

 Laura signed her first professional contract to play for Herner TC in Germany in 2020.
+In 2022, she signed a contract with the TK Hannover Luchse ("Lynxes") in Lower Saxony, Germany, where she soon became a fan favorite thanks to her powerful, aggressive playing style.
+In that season, Laura Stockton and the Lynxes won the German Cup and reached the championship finals, gaining home advantage as top seeded team after the regular season.
+After forward and scoring leader Angel Rizor suffered a broken hand in game 1, they lost 0–3 against the new champions, the Keltern Stars.

 Stockton has a brother and three nephews who have played college basketball.
 Steve Stockton, his brother, played for the University of Washington.
-Steve Stockton's oldest son, Steve Stockton Jr. played at Whitworth College; another son, Shawn Stockton finished his college basketball career at the University of Montana in the 2011–12 season; and Steve's youngest son, Riley played for Seattle Pacific.
+Steve Stockton's oldest son Steve Stockton Jr. played at Whitworth College; another son, Shawn Stockton finished his college basketball career at the University of Montana in the 2011–12 season; and Steve's youngest son, Riley played for Seattle Pacific.

+Stockton has appeared in television commercials for Foot Locker, State Farm Insurance, and Diet Pepsi.